Student Progress Policies

-Students are expected to adhere to a schedule that will result in graduation 4 years after matriculation.
+Students are expected to adhere to a schedule that will result in graduation within 4 years after matriculation.
 Requests for exception to this 4-year rule require approval by the Committee on Student Promotions.
-Failure to adhere to the 4-year timetable without written approval from the Committee on Student Promotions may result in academic probation.
-Standing exceptions include approved leaves and approved dual degree/research tracks which require a modified curriculum.
-Committee on Student Promotions recommendations that involve/require extensions of the 4-year rule are de facto approval of the extension time.
-Extension of the time allowed for satisfaction of the requirements for graduation beyond six years from time of matriculation will require specific action by the Committee on Student Promotions.
+Standing exceptions include dual degree programs and research tracks approved by the Dean-level administrative officer whose portfolio includes student affairs.
+The Committee on Student Promotions' recommendations that involve/require extensions of the 4-year rule are de facto approval of the extension of time.
 (Am.
-11/5/85; 12/31/94; 3/26/07, 11/19/10)
+11/5/85; 12/31/94; 3/26/07, 11/19/10, 2/17/13, 8/28/15).

 Requirements for the Degree of Doctor of Medicine for full text